 Skip to content

-As a filmmaker, you need money.
-It doesn’t matter whether you’re in the early stages of developing your documentary or you’re ready to start filming—you always need funding.
-(Even if you’ve met your mark, a little more never hurts.)
-And your pitch deck is one of the most important ways to secure it.
+A well-made documentary pitch deck is one of the most important ways to secure the funding you need to make a great film.
 But investor inboxes are full of pitches from hopeful filmmakers, and they’ll pass over mediocre decks without skipping a beat.

-Yours needs to be persuasive and compelling.
+To stand out from the crowd, your documentary pitch deck needs to be persuasive and compelling.
 It needs to sell your ideas and boost interest in the project.
 Even though investors have millions of dollars to spend, your documentary is competing against hundreds of others for the same pot of money.
+Here’s what you need to know.

-Elements of a documentary pitch deck
+Elements of a Documentary Pitch Deck

-The purpose of your pitch deck is to communicate the vision of your documentary—the ideas you’ll share in it and why they are important to your viewers.
+The purpose of your pitch deck is to communicate the vision of your documentary – the ideas you’ll share in it and why they are important to your viewers.
 It helps investors understand the story you’re trying to tell.

 Front cover